Intercountry Adoption

 Mtwara Region in southern Tanzania – Level 3: Reconsider Travel

-There have been reports of violence in Mtwara Region in southern Tanzania.
-Increased activity by extremists along the southern border has led to attacks against both government and civilian targets.
+There is a rise in extremist activity along the southern border, which has led to attacks on both government officials and civilians.

 ...
 [READ MORE]